 Peer Mentors can make a huge difference in the life of a new student, and being a Peer Mentor can be incredibly rewarding.
 Paying it forward can become a step forward for yourself.

 Being a mentor isn’t quite like being someone’s ‘buddy’; it’s a little more discreet than that.
-Depending on the needs of your mentee you might show them where the good coffee is, help them conquer the Hunter Building, direct them to a service or reassure them that self-doubt is totally normal.
+Depending on the needs of your mentee you might show them where the good coffee is, help them conquer the campus, direct them to a service or reassure them that self-doubt is totally normal.

 You’re essentially someone a new student can turn to when they have a question and they’re not sure who to ask.